-In the following, we introduce the uses and effects of translation / transmission and driven gear trains.
+In the following, we introduce the uses and effects of translation / transmission, driven gear trains, and Leibniz gears.
 Note that foreverloops ignores gear slippage for simplicity and usability.
 Also, the number of cogs is assumed to be proportional to the circumference of the gears.